 When creating your handout, include lots of white space for note-taking.
 Don’t cram it with too much information on it.
-Often, such wordy document won’t make sense to them the following week.
+Often, such wordy documents won’t make sense to them the following week.

-Structure it to enable them to record the cool stuff they learn from you…in the moment.
+Structure it to enable them to record the cool stuff they learn from you… at the moment.
 I’ve seen handouts that are several paragraphs and look like a term paper.
 No one needs that.

 No, a handout is a learning tool.
 People should be able to use it to solidify learning.